PatrickF1/fzf.fish/README.md

 and you don't mind
 - having to integrate fzf with Tmux yourself, which is easy to do
 - not having buggy fzf tab completion

+### Fzf's out-of-the-box fish extension
+Fzf optionally comes with its [own fish extension](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
+It is substantial but `fzf.fish` has several advantages over it. `fzf.fish`:
+- has functionality for searching git log
+- has functionality for browsing shell variables
+- is easier to read, maintain, and contribute to
+- includes timestamps when searching command history
+- colorizes files when searching for files
+- has configurable keybindings
+- [autoloads](https://fishshell.com/docs/current/tutorial.html#autoloading-functions) its functions for faster shell startup
+- will likely be more frequently updated